-Using Cloudinary's Fetch API to convert an animated GIF to a video
+Using Cloudinary to convert an animated GIF to a video

 I like animated GIFs, like most people these days I think, but they are really heavy, hurting the performance of web pages, and consuming data plans faster than should be needed.
 So we need to convert them to videos, which are much lighter, for the same visual result.
 Let's use Cloudinary.

-You need a Cloudinary account to try all of this, but no fear, its free plan is really confortable for personnal use or just testing: signup for Cloudinary.
+You need a Cloudinary account to try all of this, but no fear, the free plan is really confortable for personnal use or just testing: signup for Cloudinary.

-Cloudinary has been providing animated GIFs to video conversion for a while, as this 4 years old blog post shows: Reduce size of animated GIFs, automatically convert to WebM and MP4.
+Cloudinary has been providing animated GIFs to video conversion for a while, as this blog post from 2014 shows: Reduce size of animated GIFs, automatically convert to WebM and MP4.

 Here is the simple process it described: